Serbia hero image

 • Transportation: private coaches, Danube cruises, mountain vehicles, and cross-border documentation when applicable

-• Ministry partner vetting among churches, refugee ministries, reconciliation NGOs, and arts collectives
+• Ministry partner vetting with churches, refugee ministries, reconciliation NGOs, and arts collectives

 • Hospitality touches: fortress dinners, monastery guesthouses, café networks, and boutique hotels near city squares